Tamsin Stuart Art

 Was drawn to the apricots and blues, and the stunning light reflection.

-And Em's reaction to the finished thing was worth every single minute.
+And Emma's reaction to the finished thing was worth every single minute.

-This was taken on the way home from her first trip as a family to Cornwall, evocative of all the wonderful memories they had made together.
+This was taken on the way home from her first trip as a family with her two girls to Cornwall.
+She said it brought back all the wonderful memories they had made together.
 Proper special.

 Quench

-So this was supposed to be my big showpiece for my Paint!
-Punch!
-Positivity!
-2020 exhibition at Cheltenham Martial Arts at the end of November.
+This was supposed to be my showpiece for a Paint, Punch, Positivity exhibition at Cheltenham Martial Arts in November 2020.

-But as we head into our second lockdown, I always knew my solo show was at risk.
+But, as we went into a second lockdown, my solo show had to be cancelled.

 This bird likes a warmer climate so although spotted in the UK before, sightings are rare.